redhat-developer/intellij-dependency-analytics/README.md

 **Prerequisites**

 - For Maven projects, analyzing a `pom.xml` file, you must have the `mvn` binary in your IDE's `PATH` environment.
-- For Node projects, analyzing a `package.json` file, you must have the `npm` binary in your IDE's `PATH` environment.
+- For Node projects, analyzing a `package.json` file, you must have the `npm` and `node` binaries in your IDE's `PATH` environment.
+- For Golang projects, analyzing a `go.mod` file, you must have the `go` binary in your IDE's `PATH` environment.
+- For Python projects, analyzing a `requirements.txt` file, you must have the `python3` and `pip3` binaries in your IDE's `PATH` environment.

 **Procedure**